 Watch the Soldering Process

-Shop at Halstead for pattern, bezel and half round silver wires, metal sheet, jewelry tools and more.
+Shop at Halstead for pattern, bezel and half-round silver wires, metal sheet, findings and more.

 Got questions?
 Email our studio coordinator Erica Stice at email@example.com.
 We’d love to hear from you.
 Sorry, studio support is not available by phone.
 Emails only, please.